-3. Methods
+3 Methods

-3.1.
-Elemental mapping
+3.1 Elemental mapping

-The sample ASH-15 was cut perpendicular to the growth zone of section D and E (see Fig.1b) in order to examine heterogeneities across growth zone and within.
-Thin-sections were then examined under plane- and cross-polarized light (XPL/PPL), and cathodoluminescence (CL) microscopy (Fig. 2).
-The central part of the thin-section was also analyzed for elemental distribution of selected elements.
-The elemental maps were measured via LA-ICPMS, carried out on a 193 nm ArF excimer laser ablation system (Analyte G2 Teledyne Photon Machines Inc., Bozeman MT) coupled to an ICP-QMS (Agilent 7900, Agilent Technologies, Santa Clara CA).
+The sample ASH-15 was cut perpendicular to the growth zone of section D and E (see Fig. 1b) in order to examine heterogeneities across growth zone and within.
+Thin sections were then examined under plane- and cross-polarized light (XPL/PPL) and cathodoluminescence (CL) microscopy (Fig. 2).
+The central part of the thin section was also analyzed for elemental distribution of selected elements.
+The elemental maps were measured via LA-ICPMS, carried out on a 193 nm ArF excimer laser ablation system (Analyte G2 Teledyne Photon Machines Inc., Bozeman, MT) coupled to an ICP-QMS (Agilent 7900, Agilent Technologies, Santa Clara CA).
 The laser was equipped with a Photon Machines HelEx II ablation chamber and an Aerosol Rapid Introduction System (ARIS).
-The experiments were carried out using acquisition parameters (both on the ICP and on the laser) modelled using the approach of van

-Elteren et al (2019; 2018) to avoid artefacts (e.g., aliasing, smear, blur).
-All images (500x500 pixels) were acquired using a 20 μm square beam, fluence of 3.5 Jcm-2, 294 Hz repetition rate and dosage of 10 (10 overlapping pulses per spot size which amount to a scanning speed of 588 μms-1).
-The masses monitored were 88Sr, 137Ba, 206Pb, 208Pb, 232Th, and 238U and the images were constructed using Photon Machines' HDIP data reduction software (van Malderen, 2017).
+The experiments were carried out using acquisition parameters (both on the ICP and on the laser) modeled using the approach of van Elteren et al. (2018, 2019) to avoid artifacts (e.g., aliasing, smear, blur).
+All images $(500 \times 500$ pixels) were acquired using a 20 μm square beam, fluence of $3.5 \,\mathrm{J\,cm^{-2}}$ , 294 Hz repetition rate and dosage of 10 (10 overlapping pulses per spot size, which amounts to a scanning speed of 588 $\mu$ m s-1).
+The masses monitored were Sr, Ba, Pb, Pb, Th, and U, and the images were constructed using the Photon Machines HDIP data reduction software (van Malderen, 2017).

-3.2.
-LA-MC-ICPMS spot analyses
+3.2 LA-MC-ICPMS spot analyses